sullypalaia/robotic-autonomy/setup/README.md

 How you choose to get it done is no concern of mine, so just treat this document as a mere set of suggestions, not strict instructions.

 You can probably get everything set up in under an hour or two, but take a moment to read some of the text along the way.
-It's good for your brain and you'll pick up some random knowledge and come out a slightly more informed human.
+It's good for your brain and you'll pick up some random knwledge and come out a slightly more informed human.

 ## Tools